 A recent article in the venerable Arctic policy blog Cryopolitics, which discussed the failed attempt [paywall] by a Chinese construction firm to invest in the planned refurbishing of key airports in Greenland, suggested that this incident was but a minor setback in Beijing’s overall economic diplomacy in Nuuk, as well as the Arctic as a whole.
-This week, that view appeared to be further vindicated when it was announced that two major Chinese energy firms were expressing interest in investing in offshore oil and gas surveying off of Greenland when the island’s government begins to receive bids for licences to explore offshore blocks as of 2021.
-The blocks in question would be located in the regions of Disko Island (Qeqertarsuaq) and the Nuussuaq Peninsula, both located on Greenland’s west coast.
+This week, that view appeared to be further vindicated when it was announced that two major Chinese energy firms were expressing interest in investing in oil and gas surveying in Greenland when the island’s government begins to receive bids for licences to explore onshore blocks as of 2021.
+The blocks in question would be situated in the regions of Disko Island (Qeqertarsuaq) and the Nuussuaq Peninsula, both located on Greenland’s west coast.

 In Alaska, another Chinese energy corporation, Sinopec, along with the Bank of China, and a division of the China Investment Corp (CIC), all reaffirmed their interest in developing LNG pipelines in the state, although it remains to be seen whether the intensifying Sino-American trade war may delay or even scuttle that agreement, which was first mooted in late 2017.

 It has been estimated that the waters off of Greenland could contain significant fossil fuel deposits, with one 2010 study suggesting as much as fifty billion barrels of oil.
 However, previous surveys by European firms, including Cairn Energy of Scotland and Norway’s Statoil (now Equinor), recorded negligible supplies in the region.
 If the bids by CNOOC and CNPC do go forward, these would be the first [In Danish] such investments in oil and gas surveys in Greenland waters by Chinese companies.